 Lastly, Artsy is one of the best-connected websites to buy art.
 It includes work from stars of art history like Warhol.
 For example, you can get Roy Liechtenstein’s As I Opened Fire Triptych (1966-2000) for $1,850.

-However, it’s good to keep in mind that there’s more options than meets the eye on a gallery wall.
+However, it’s good to keep in mind that there are more options than meet the eye on a gallery wall.

 Often, galleries will have art that’s just not on display.
 This is especially if there’s an ongoing exhibition based on a theme that only needs select pieces from each artist.

 You’re generally welcome to reach out to galleries by social media or email.
 In addition to finding hidden pieces, doing this can also help you build a relationship with that gallery.
 And that can mean more passes or invitations to their future shows in major art fairs.

 In fact, sometimes you will need to ask about the artwork directly to purchase it.
 Many galleries don’t place a price on displayed art.
 This is because artists would rather see people focus on the content itself, and galleries don’t want buyers to feel like their purchases are public.
 Regardless, you should speak to the art dealer to make sure you feel comfortable throughout the acquisition process and can negotiate the best deal for yourself.

 4. Build a Relationship by Being a Loyal Visitor

 Artnet writer Henri Neuendorf interviewed Erling Kagge, a Norwegian art enthusiast, for guidance on buying art when you’re not rich.
 One of Kagge’s suggestions was to be wary of insider trading and price manipulation that happen.
 Since the art market doesn’t have regulations like other industries, it’s best to accept that fixed prices don’t exist; but deals do.